ros-mobile-robots/diffbot/README.md

 Your contributions are more than welcome.
 These can be in the form of raising issues, creating PRs to correct or add documentation and of course solving existing issues or adding new features.

+## License

+GNU GPLv3

+Feel free to reuse or modify this work but please cite it in case you do so:

+> Franz Pucher, Diffbot, (2020), GitHub repository, https://github.com/fjp/diffbot